 In order for ideas to take root and grow into future clinical realities, researchers must prove that their theories will work.
 BrightFocus' annual awards catalyze the efforts that are necessary to take a brilliant idea from the lab book to the doctor's office.

-The BrightFocus programs are designed to provide initial funding for highly innovative experimental ideas.
+The BrightFocus programs are designed to provide initial funding for highly innovative experimental ideas, including interdisciplinary investigations that may apply to two or three of the BrightFocus disease interests.
 Most of the awardees use the BrightFocus donor award money to demonstrate key findings that lead to later interest and additional funding from industrial or governmental funding agencies.
 It is our firm belief that having the courage to invest in innovative ideas will lead to revolutionary therapies.

 The portfolio of BrightFocus donor supported research extends from basic molecular and cellular biology through clinical and behavioral health research.
 Please visit the research we have funded section of the website for more information on current and past BrightFocus-sponsored research projects.
 BrightFocus is proud to have awarded more than $163 million1 dollars to fund ground-breaking research to help eradicate brain and eye diseases.*